 Making education work for the next generation of neurodivergent pupils

 An autistic science teacher considers what genuinely inclusive education might look like.
 This was originally a talk at Autscape in 2020, the conference for and by autistic people.
-The video of this talk should be online soon.
+The video of this talk is now online.

 Many of us — autistic people, and those who are neurodivergent or just ‘weird’ in other ways — have difficult memories of our school days.
 We may have been excluded, bullied or just confused at different times; children can be merciless when they get the idea that someone deserves to be picked on, and frankly, adults in positions of power can be even worse.